michaelfester/docs/docs/reference/ux/sign-in-screen.md

 slug: sign-in-screen
 ---

-{% callout type="warning" %}
-Sign-in screen customization is currently only availing in Glide Apps, and is still in development for Glide Pages.
-{% /callout %}

 If your app uses any kind of sign-in method then you can customize the way your sign-in screen looks by uploading your own background, logo, greeting & description.

 ![](/docs/reference/ux/sign-in-screen/welcome-sign-ins.png)